 - Trash bins that are clean and trash that is frequently emptied.

 If you ever have trouble with these ants, it is best to have a licensed pest management professional take a look at your issue before you take action because you could make your problem worse.

-If your property is in the West Palm Beach area, contact Native Pest Management for assistance.
+If your property is in our West Palm Beach service area, contact Native Pest Management for assistance.
 We'll give you the right solution to appropriately address your ant problem.